Unconditional Surrender (sculpture): Controversy led to tagging as sexual assault

-Unconditional Surrender has been a topic of controversy many times, both pro and con, but in 2019, after the man thought to be the subject of the original photograph, V-J Day in Times Square died and media coverage that followed made it better known that the woman thought to be the other subject was not known to the sailor depicted and had related that it was not consensual, controversy over the statue gained new momentum with more accusations that it depicts a sexual assault.
+Unconditional Surrender has been a topic of controversy many times, both pro and con, but in 2019, after George Mendonsa, the man thought to be the subject of the original photograph V-J Day in Times Square died and media coverage that followed made it better known that the woman thought to be the other subject was not known to the sailor depicted and had related that it was not consensual, controversy over the statue gained new momentum with more accusations that it depicts a sexual assault.
 The day after his death, the statue in Sarasota was vandalised with #MeToo graffiti.
 A tweet from the police department stated late one evening that they had dispatched officers to the statue in response to a report that "Unconditional Surrender" had been vandalized.
 When officers arrived, they saw the large words, "#MeToo", painted in red on the left leg of the woman.
 The police noted later that they were uncertain of the time of the tagging because no surveillance cameras captured the activity and there were no reports of witnesses.